liwohart/dea/README.md

 Scripts to compute the primal and the dual CCR model for Data Envelopment Analysis.

+It's a work in progress, here's some issues to be solved in the future:
+  - [ ] Fix flag system
+  - [ ] Save to `.ods`
+  - [ ] Choose solver

 # Installing

 Paste this on your command line to install the dependencies